akun1993/Open-Log-Stream-Analysis/deps/jansson/doc/apiref.rst

     :func:`json_object()`, either explicit or implicit.
 If this function is not called by the user, the first call to :func:`json_object()` (either explicit or implicit) seeds the hash function.
-See :ref:`thread-safety` for notes on thread safety.
+See :ref:`portability-thread-safety` for notes on thread safety.

     If repeatable results are required, for e.g. unit tests, the hash function can be "unrandomized" by calling :func:`json_object_seed`